Policy for New Commercial Access to Wild-Catch Fisheries Resources in Victoria

 - Resource sharing between commercial and recreational (including Aboriginal) fishers

-- Existence of a current authorisation (e.g. a current licence class) for the resource for which the application is made (additional entitlements will not be granted where one already exists)
+- Existence of a current transferable authorisation (e.g. a current licence class) for the resource for which the application is made (additional entitlements will not be granted where an ongoing one already exists)

 - A fair process for interested persons to acquire or be granted any new entitlement, i.e. exclusive access will not be automatically granted on a first in / first served basis; the process should consider benefit to the community of commercial access